-Keeping the Central Government goal, to get rid of petrol and diesel vehicles from Indian roads by 2030, in mind, Minister of Road Transport & Highways Nitin Gadkari has warned automakers in the country to move to vehicles that run on electricity, biodiesel, ethanol and compressed natural gas.
+Keeping the Central Government goal, to get rid of petrol and diesel vehicles from Indian roads by 2030, in mind, Minister of Road Transport & Highways Nitin Gadkari has warned automakers in the country to move to electric vehicles.

 According to the minister, the government is going to go after diesel vehicles in a big way.

 “So don’t complain later the and say you have unsold inventory if they are banned,” said Gadkari to diesel-based car manufacturers.

 Indian government is pushing for electric vehicle as it sees cost and clean advantage.
 According to the government’s ambitious plan, India will become an all electric vehicle country by 2030.

 The move will not merely expect to reduce pollution but cut oil imports.
 In comparison, a vehicle powered by an internal combustion engine costs Rs 7 per km to run, whereas electrical vehicle costs Rs 1 per km.

 At present, less than 1% of the 200 million vehicles on Indian roads are estimated to be electric vehicles.

 Gadkari emphasised that automakers have to think of producing clean energy based vehicle whether they like it or not.
 However, moving to environment-friendly alternatives to petrol and diesel won’t be easy for manufacturers.

 In July this year, Chairman and CEO of Mercedes Benz India, Roland Forger expressed concerns over lack of local resources such as component and battery suppliers in the country.

 According to Forger, Mercedes Benz would need a ramp-up period when the government would extend its incentives to EVs that are not manufactured locally.
 Until there is a green signal, it would not be feasible to open up a factory.